pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

 #### 2007-11-07 00:58:46 - ptmcg
 When I run your code, it only gets as far as the comma in 'Research Analyst, PCs or Semiconductors'.

-This resume content could contain just about <strong>anything</strong>.
+This resume content could contain just about **anything**.
 So instead of trying to enumerate all the possible contents of each block, I'd recommend using SkipTo for each block body, something like this:

     education = 'EDUCATION' + SkipTo(block | stringEnd)
     objective = 'OBJECTIVE' + SkipTo(block | stringEnd)